czue/pegasus-docs/css/tailwind.md

 For a list of the available themes, and information about creating your on theme, see the [daisyUI theme documentation](https://daisyui.com/docs/themes/) and their online [theme generator](https://daisyui.com/theme-generator/).

+## Other products / themes

+[Tailwind UI](https://tailwindui.com/) is a great product for building more complex pages, including marketing sites and app UIs.
+It another great option for getting help with UI components and pages, and should integrate seamlessly with the current Pegasus templates.